 In addition, children can develop manual dexterity and eye hand coordination as they integrate cognitive knowledge and physical growth.

-Visual Arts Committee Members – Jane Anderson, Linda Becker, Carol Chivers, Laura Darcy, Stephanie Figula, Winter Hungerford, Ann Krause, Zelda Le Frak, Beth Marsh, Pat Rees-Miller, Carol Seuferer and Alicia Solano
+Visual Arts Committee Members – Linda Becker, Laura Blondin, Carol Chivers, Laura Darcy, C.J.
+Durbin, Ann Krause, Zelda Le Frak, Dr. Robin Love, Beth Marsh, Pat Rees-Miller, Marey Richins, Margie Robertson, Carol Seuferer, and Alicia Solano.

 Here are some images of student art to get you inspired!